npm/npm/doc/files/package.json.md

 directly to a VCS program without any modification.
 It should not be a url to an html project page that you put in your browser.
 It's for computers.

+For GitHub repositories you can use the same shortcut syntax you use for `npm install`:

+    "repository": "npm/npm"

 ## scripts

 The "scripts" property is a dictionary containing script commands that are run